erdooassignment-prog/fintech-data-analytics-portfolio/README.md

 •	Risk quantification (converting failure rates into dollar exposure)
 •	Executive communication — insight framed for decision-makers, not just analysts

-## Result & Dashboard
+## Key finding and Insight

 https://github.com/erdooassignment-prog/fintech-data-analytics-portfolio/blob/main/Screenshot%202026-07-03%20215958.png

-Key Finding: The Failure Problem Is Systemic, Not Regional Failure and pending rates land within 0.2 percentage points of each other across every country (12.9–13.1% combined) and all four payment methods (13%) indicating the issue is not localized to one region or rail, but is likely a systemic platform or processing issue (e.g., timeout handling, retry logic, or downstream banking-partner reliability) rather than a market-specific problem.
+The Failure Problem Is Systemic, Not Regional
+Failure and pending rates land within 0.2 percentage points of each other across every country (12.9–13.1% combined) and all four payment methods (13%) indicating the issue is not localized to one region or rail, but is likely a systemic platform or processing issue (e.g., timeout handling, retry logic, or downstream banking-partner reliability) rather than a market-specific problem.

-## Correction to an Earlier Assumption
-An earlier draft insight claimed "USSD dominance in mobile-money markets vs. Card usage elsewhere."
-I checked against the data, this doesn't hold.
-Payment method share is 25% Card / 25% Transfer / 25% USSD / 25% Wallet in every single country, including Nigeria and Kenya.
-That pattern is consistent with a synthetically generated, uniformly randomized dataset rather than real regional payment behavior, and the dashboard reports the verified split instead.
 ## Recommendations to the business:
 1. Investigate /market-specific fixes.
 2. Recover the $619M at-risk pipeline — Build automated retry logic for "Pending" transactions before they lapse into "Failed," which alone could recover a meaningful share of the $237M currently stuck in Pending.
 3. Fix data capture at the source — The payment method and device fields are missing on 20–25% of records; this isn't just a reporting inconvenience, it's blocking root-cause analysis of why transactions fail.
 4. Establish a recurring data quality SLA — Bake duplicate/invalid-date checks into the ingestion pipeline so this audit doesn't need to be repeated manually every quarter.
 5. Institute the Data Trust Score as a standing dashboard tile so any future metric is reported alongside its confidence level.

-Next Steps
+## Next Steps
-Join with a hypothetical customer support ticket log to test whether failed transactions correlate with support volume/churn Apply time-series forecasting to project future failure volume and $ at risk Run a statistical test (chi-square) to formally confirm failure rate is independent of country/payment method Package the cleaning pipeline into a reusable Python module/CLI for future data drops
+Join a hypothetical customer support ticket log to test whether failed transactions correlate with support volume/churn Apply time-series forecasting to project future failure volume and $ at risk Run a statistical test (chi-square) to formally confirm failure rate is independent of country/payment method Package the cleaning pipeline into a reusable Python module/CLI for future data drops